St. Thomas Church

 Accessibility

-- Alternative entrance for wheelchair users at the church yard (at Burgstraße Street).
+• Alternative entrance for wheelchair users at the Thomaskirchhof at Burgstraße.

-- Next to the Thomas shop with souvenirs, CDs etc. (wheelchair accessible) there is a touch model of St. Thomas Church with St. Thomas House and southern St. Thomas Church Courtyard with Bach memorial.
+• Next to the St. Thomas store with souvenirs, CDs etc. (barrier-free access) is a tactile model of St. Thomas Church, St. Thomas House and the southern St. Thomas Churchyard with Bach monument.

 Directions & Parking facilities